 A Japanese thread is a form of metal thread.
 There are two basic types.
 The first is made from gilded paper cut into long, narrow strips, which are normally couched down onto the ground material.
 The second form uses a similar strip of gilded paper, but this time it is wrapped around a fibre or thread core.
 Again, it is often couched down onto the ground fabric.
 Both forms have been used for hundreds of years.

-Lamé or lamella is a very thin sheet, normally of metal, that can be cut into lamé shapes or strips with scissors or shears or another instrument.
+Lamé or lamella is a very thin sheet, normally of metal, which can be cut into shapes or strips with scissors or shears or another instrument.
 The metal is often gilded to give it a gold colour.
 Lamé is used for a variety of embroidery forms, including Indian badla and Egyptian tulle-bi-telle (also known as Assuit work).
-The word derives from Latin lamina, a thin plate.
-Compare 'omelet'.
+The word derives from Latin lamina, a thin plate (compare 'omelet').

 Lizerine is a form of metal thread made from tightly coiled wires, which looks like a strand of gold pearls.
 Lizerine, also called lizardine, has a flatter, more solid coil in comparison to pearl purl and jaceron purl, which are rounder.
 Lizerine and jaceron purl are sometimes classed as pearl purl.

 Lurex is a registered brand name for a type of thread with a metallic appearance.
 Lurex is made from a very fine strip of metal (such as aluminium, silver or gold) that is laminated between two layers of synthetic film.
 The technique was developed in 1946 by the Dobeckmun Company (USA).